sujaysathya/Automated_Attending_System/README.md

 These changes can be made in the global variables that is mentioned in the bunk_bot.py file.
 Can be found in the 15th line.

 #### Fixes and Patches:
-1)An unknown exception thrown during image processing has been handled.<br>
+1) An unknown exception thrown during image processing has been handled.<br>
-2)circular import error has been fixed
+2) Circular import error has been fixed<br>
+3) Test files to check the working of the PyTesseract and Speech Recognition Libraries have been added to the folder Test Files.
+Use these to verify that you've downloaded them and that they're working.<br>

 #### Places to improve:
 Currently planning on making a ChatBot which can hopefully have full fleged conversations.\